aperkes/BehaveAI/README.md

 _Example of a case where the static stream may be preferable to the motion stream due to camera movement_

 ### Parameters
 TLDR: The only things you really must change to fit your project are the primary and secondary classes (and each needs keys and colours associated).
 Have a look at the motion in your examples and consider tweaking the strategy.
 The defaults for everything else will likely get you started.
-Other than tracking and Kalman filter settings, you can't change the values mid-way through annotation.
+Note that you can adjust/change any of the motion processing settings at a later date.
+The framework will notice that you've altered the settings and offer to rebuild the annotation library from the video files using your new settings.
+This function only works if the videos used for annotations are in the 'clips' directory.
+You'll also need to re-build the motion models if these settings change (again you'll be prompted to do this if a change is detected).
+The only thing to be aware of is that the boxes drawn around your moving objects might not be optimised with altered settings.
+Use the 'Insepct Dataset' function to check the boxes look good.

 | Parameter | Range | Description |
 |----|----|----|